 “This case has unequivocally gone in the bankers’ favor, which means that banks will be held to account and be given very little wriggle room to avoid or reduce guaranteed bonuses,” employment lawyer Jo Keddie at Winckworth Sherwood LLP said in an e-mail.
 She said the case was the largest group action on bonuses ever brought in the U.K.

 Bonuses in the financial-services industry are under attack from lawmakers and shareholders who oppose what they view as unfair rewards for those who derailed the global economy.
-The European Parliament wants new capital rules to include bonus limits, while Barclays Plc (BARC), Citigroup Inc. (C) and Aviva Plc (AV/) shareholders rebelled against executive pay plans.
+The European Parliament wants new capital rules to include bonus limits, while Barclays Plc (BARC), Citigroup Inc. (C:US) and Aviva Plc (AV/) shareholders rebelled against executive pay plans.

 Commerzbank said it would appeal today’s verdict.